You can implement your own custom channel connector as a python class. You can

 Your blueprint should have at least the two routes:

-receive on the HTTP route
+receive on the route

 If you need to use extra information from your front end in your custom

-metadata dict of your user
+metadata key of your user

 message.
-This information will accompany the user message through the rasa
+This information will accompany the user message through the Rasa

 server into the action server when applicable, where you can find it stored in